TeenyCloud/TeenyCloud.github.io/_posts/2023-01-16-git-hitchhiker-guide.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-**Note**: Modern versions of Git (2.23+) introduced `git restore` as a clearer alternative to `git checkout` for discarding changes.
-To discard changes in the working directory, you can now use:

-    $ git restore <file>

-And to unstage changes:

-    $ git restore --staged <file>

-These commands make Git's intent clearer and are now the recommended approach.

 Looking at the status output, you can see that git informs you that some of the changes are not staged for commit.
 Indeed, should you do a `git commit`, that is to say should you want to register your changes in your local repository as a new changeset, nothing will happen.
 This is because git expects you to tell specifically what changes you want to be taken into account for the next commit.
 The operations of selecting which changes should be added for the next commit is called staging and is performed via the `git add` (or `git stage`) operation.

     $ git add [file|folder]